leemunroe/grunt-email-workflow/readme.md

 Run `grunt s3upload` to upload images to your S3 Bucket.
 This will also run a replace task to change image paths within the destination directory to use the new S3 path.

+Run `grunt s3upload send --template=branded.html` to send the email to yourself with the 'CDNified' images.

 ### Sample email templates